AdvSV/AdvSV.github.io/README.md

 ## License

-The AdvSV dataset is released under the CC-BY license.
+The AdvSV dataset is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
 This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use.
-Detailed terms can be found on [LICENSE](https://creativecommons.org/share-your-work/cclicenses/).
+Detailed terms can be found on [LICENSE](https://creativecommons.org/licenses/by-sa/4.0/).
 If you have any questions about this, please contact us via E-mail: liwang1@link.cuhk.edu.cn cc wuzhizheng@cuhk.edu.cn.

 ## Reference